 Our cities are changing.
-Global real estate is now a 217 trillion dollar industry, 36 times the value of all the gold ever mined.
-It makes up 60 percent of the world’s assets, and the most powerful person in the world—the president of the United States—made his name as a landlord and real estate developer.
+Around the world, more and more money is being invested in buildings and land.
+Real estate is now a $217 trillion dollar industry, worth thirty-six times the value of all the gold ever mined.
+It forms sixty percent of global assets, and one of the most powerful people in the world—the president of the United States—made his name as a landlord and developer.

 “Capital City casts a cold and brilliant light on the underlying political dynamics of global cities and rightly concludes that real estate and finance are in charge.
 This sobering book has to be part of our toolkit as we try to find the moorings for a powerful democratic pushback in local political struggles.”

 “Want to know why the rent’s so high?
-Samuel Stein meticulously documents and analyzes the rise of the rip-off ‘real estate state,’ the instruments of its power, the invidious ‘plansplaining’ arguments of its defenders, and, above all, its accelerating ethnic and class cleansing of American cities, gentrification-frenzied New York in the van.
-With the sleaziest of real estate developers now the rent-subsidized tenant of the White House bent on engorging his crony kin and kith by doubling down on the corrupt system of ‘geobribe’ giveaways, backroom deals, and public theft that underwrites their ravages, this superbly succinct and incisive book couldn’t be more timely or urgent.”
+Samuel Stein meticulously documents and analyzes the rise of the rip-off ‘real estate state,’ the instruments of its power, the invidious ‘plansplaining’ arguments of its defenders, and, above all, its accelerating ethnic and class cleansing of American cities, gentrification-frenzied New York in the vanguard.
+This superbly succinct and incisive book couldn’t be more timely or urgent.”

-“Samuel Stein has written a book for those tired of merely describing gentrification and displacement, who are looking for explanations as well as new programs for action to do more.
-Capital City is a place that puts it all together, the theory and the practices of urban transformation, with a timely and urgent appeal.
+“Samuel Stein has written a book for those tired of merely describing gentrification and displacement, who are looking for explanations as well as new programs for action.
+Capital City puts it all together, the theory and the practices of urban transformation, with a timely and urgent appeal.
 This is a lively user’s guide to the changing landscape of the American city.”